andrew-farries/sharks-k8s-volumes/slides.md

 `PersistentVolumes` can be *statically provisioned* or *dynamically provisioned*.

+## Static Provisioning

 Static provisioning means that the cluster administrator creates a set of `PersistentVolume` resources to be used by applications in the cluster.
 Pods have to use one of these resources to get access to a `PersistentVolume` - there is no other way to get hold of a `PersistentVolume`.

+## Dynamic Provisioning

 Dynamic provisioning allows new `PersistentVolumes` to be created 'on demand' by requesting one from a `StorageClass`.
-The set of `PersistentVolumes` is therefore not fixed ahead of time by the cluster administrator.
+The set of `PersistentVolumes` is not fixed ahead of time by the cluster administrator.

 ---
 # PersistentVolumes